ariga/atlas/doc/md/concepts/integrity_hash_file.md

 ---

 ## Version Migration Files
 Version migration files are files that describe changes to the databases.
-Usually these files are prefixed with a number - which describe the version of the database change.
-The framework that runs these files uses these numbers to determine which changes have been applied to the database.
+Usually, these files are prefixed with a number that describes the version of the database change.
+The framework that executes these script files uses these numbers to determine which files have been applied to the database.

 In Ent, you’ll find these files in ent/migrations/ folder.
 In Django, you’ll find these files in project_name/app_name/migrations/ folder.